Key Ideas

 Thinking in graphs

-To make this precise enough to act on, it helps to represent a firm's production process as a network.
-Tasks are nodes.
-Interdependencies between tasks are edges, weighted by the cost of coordinating across a boundary.
-A job is a cluster of nodes — a partition of the graph.
+To understand the interactions, it helps to represent a firm's production process as a network.
+Tasks are nodes (the circles).
+Interdependencies between tasks are edges (the lines), weighted by the cost of coordinating across a boundary (the thicker the line, the greater the coordinating cost).
+A job is a group of nodes.

 This article is part of a series.
 The first article sets out the economic framework for AI and the labour market.
 The second applies it at the regional level.
 The fourth presents evidence on how AI is already showing up in labour market data.